-INTERNAL EXCLUSION
+INTERNAL SUSPENSION

-Student spends a period of time (usually 1 day) working independently with support from an assistant - decision made by manager and may be referred to an additional SCG service.
+Student spends a period of time (usually 1 day) working independently with support from an assistant, within the SCG provision but separate from usual activities.
+Decision made by manager and may be referred to an additional SCG service.
+This aims to provide a structured environment for reflection and continued learning.